-TRAINING PROGRAMME DIRECTOR PERSON SPECIFICATION Factors Essential Desirable Means of Assessment Education and Professional Qualifications GMC Full Registration Hold specialist or General Practitioner registration MB, ChB or equivalent PG qualification in education Diploma in medical Education Application & Pre-Employment checks Experience/Training (including research if appropriate) GMC approved educational supervisor Held a senior or significant appointment in the NHS Experience of managing doctors in difficulty DiD training course Application & Interview Specific Skills and Knowledge Knowledge of management and governance structures in medical education and training and awareness of recent changes in the delivery of medical education and training nationally and locally.
-Interest and enthusiasm for improving delivery of medical education and training Knowledge of assessment methods Evidence of delivering well evaluated teaching sessions/tutorials Evidence of personal development in medical education Evidence of training relevant to postgraduate development of trainees Evidence of experience at strategic level of national or international education organisations Engagement with the use of IT in education Understanding of educational research Application & Interview
+Factors Essential Desirable Means of Assessment Education and Professional Qualifications GMC full registration Hold Specialist registration PG qualification in education Application & Pre-Employment checks Experience/Training (including research if appropriate) Knowledge of management and governance structures in medical education and training and awareness of recent changes in the delivery of medical education and training nationally and locally.
+Interest and enthusiasm for improving delivery of medical education and training and continuing professional development.
+Evidence of relevant research and/or publications.
+Evidence of experience at strategic level of national or international education organisations.
+Application & Interview Knowledge of assessment methods.